-I am well versed in working with long spinal fusions that extend from the thoracic down to the lumbar due to scoliosis as well as shorter spinal fusions that impact one or two segments due to stenosis, a herniated disk, or severe arthritis.
-I focus on the following principles for people with spinal fusions:
+We are well versed in working with long spinal fusions that extend from the thoracic down to the lumbar due to scoliosis as well as shorter spinal fusions that impact one or two segments due to stenosis, a herniated disk, or arthritis.
+We focus on the following principles for people with spinal fusions:

-- Stability in the adjacent segments above and below the fusion
+- Unloading of and stability in the adjacent segments above and below the fusion

 - Neutral spine and neutral pelvis